mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

 Now the second one, we should write some logic to look for the *course* with the given *id*.
 We're going to call *courses.find*.
-This is a method that is available on every array in Javascript.
+That is a method that is available on every array in Javascript.
 As an argument to this method, we need to pass a function.
 This function will be used to find a course that matches the given criteria.
 So we use the *arrow* function syntax, and here we write some logic that returns a boolean value.
 This boolean value determines if this course is the one we're looking for or not.

 ```javascript
 //Get a single course